What Is Known About Sarcopenia

 Elevated blood levels of both inflammation and coagulation markers are also associated with an increased risk of sarcopenia and frailty.
 Read here for more information on this topic.

 Muscle strength of menopausal women and older men can sometimes benefit from bio-identical hormone replacement therapy.
+Testosterone is particularly helpful for both sexes to stimulate muscle health.

 For the greatest change with the fewest changes to your life, incorporate the following:

 - Whey protein powder has been shown to enhance the muscle-building effects of exercise, particularly resistance exercise.
 Take 1-1/2 scoops of grass-fed whey protein after a walk or more vigorous workout, daily.
+Recent studies have shown beef protein powder to be equally if not more effective.
+(Designs for Health makes a Paleo Protein Powder in multiple milk-shake type flavors, not meat flavors!)

 Based on what we have learned about the development of sarcopenia, a comprehensive program to slow and even reverse the process of muscle loss can be initiated one step at a time, or all at once.
 Start by following basic nutrition and healthy lifestyle guidelines, with the following important points.